ghc-proposals/ghc-proposals/proposals/0000-simplify-static.rst

     a special ic_info field of StaticFormSkol, which tells the constraint solver to use an empty set of Givens.

-So that complication wasn't at all bad.
+So that complication was unwelcome, but not too bad.

 **Complication 2**.
 What if we have::

   f x = let y = reverse "hello" in
         ...(static (y++y))...

-The free vars of the static are just ``{y}``, and ``y`` is morally-top-level.
-It in turn has no free variables.
+The free variables of the static are just ``{y}``, and ``y`` is "morally-top-level": its right-hand side has no free variables.
 Sadly (as it turns out) GHC tries to accept this case.
 When looking at the defn of y (with no static in sight yet) the typechecker marks it at a "static binding", meaning that it too can (and indeed must) be floated to top level.
 So if the desugarer moves the static to the top level, it must move ``y`` too.
 And that means it must mark the typechecked binding in some way, so the desugarer can identify it.

 Not so hard, but there is quite a bit of new plumbing.

 **Complication 3.**  But what if ``y``'s RHS generates constraints, which use Givens (or solved dictionaries, which are very similar) from its context?
 E.g.::